TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/News/2018/Index.rst

 Next to many contributors fixing various documentation parts, we're currently in a bigger restructuring process of main
-manual: Various documents are merged into one, the Homepage gets some love to find stuff quicker and further good stuff.
+manuals: Various documents are merged into one, the Homepage gets some love to find stuff quicker and other good stuff.

 Stay tuned!